Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_github_python/github_python_connector.md

 Privileges and references required by the application can be specified inside the manifest file.
 For more information check [manifest docs](https://docs.snowflake.com/en/developer-guide/native-apps/creating-manifest) and [requesting privileges docs](https://docs.snowflake.com/en/developer-guide/native-apps/requesting-about).

+### hatch_build.py file

+Build script responsible for packaging Python code into a zip file and copying all resources into sf_build directory.

+### Makefile and scripts in sql/ directory

+Commands for building and deployign applications are exposed in Makefile, and are also using sql scripts defined in sql/ directory.

 ## Connector configuration
 Duration: 3